-Social work education at the University of Northern British Columbia is committed to a program of studies that is informed by a central concern for human rights, personal empowerment, community change and social justice.
-It has as its foundation an analysis of power in relation to class, race, ethnicity, gender, sexual orientation, age and abilities.
-Incorporating critical social thinking including structural, feminist and anti-racist analyses, the Program focuses on social work in northern and remote areas, aboriginal and cross cultural issues, women and human services and community practice and research.
-It will continue to develop in collaboration with regional, national and global communities.
+Social work education at the University of Northern British Columbia is committed to a program of studies that is informed by a central concern for human rights, empowerment, community change, and social justice.
+It has as its foundation an analysis of power in relation to class, race, ethnicity, gender, identity, age, and abilities.
+Incorporating critical social thinking including structural, feminist, and anti-racist analyses, the School of Social Work focuses on social work in northern and remote areas; social work with Indigenous peoples, women and human services; and community practice and research.
+It will continue to develop in collaboration with regional, national, and global communities.

-The School of Social Work seeks to provide its graduates with intellectual, practical and professional skills and knowledge rooted in progressive values that promote beneficial change.
-By acknowledging the holistic, interdisciplinary and activist nature of social work and its commitment to social justice, the curriculum and governance of social work education at UNBC will strive to provide a self-reflective balance between theory and practice; research, teaching and community service; and critical self-awareness and respect for the ideas of others.
-The School of Social Work will seek to ensure a safe and stimulating education environment for faculty, staff and students.
+The School of Social Work seeks to provide its graduates with intellectual, practical, and professional skills and knowledge rooted in progressive values that promote beneficial change.
+By acknowledging the holistic, interdisciplinary, and activist nature of social work and its commitment to social justice, the curriculum and governance of social work education at UNBC strives to provide a creative self-reflective balance between theory and practice; research, teaching and community service; and critical self-awareness and respect for the ideas of others.
+The School of Social Work seeks to ensure a safe and stimulating education environment for faculty, staff, and students.

-r

 For any MSW Program enquiries, please contact:

-Cathy King, Field Education Coordinator and MSW Administrative Assistant
+Christine Plumridge, Administrative Assistant

-School of Social Work
+School of Social Work Tel: 250-960-5017 Fax: 250-960-6764

-Tel: 250-960-5802

-Fax: 250-960-6764

-Email: catherine.king@unbc.ca
+Email: christine.plumridge@unbc.ca

-Professor Heather Peters, MSW Coordinator
+Susan Burke, MSW Coordinator

-School of Social Work
+School of Social Work Email: susan.burke@unbc.ca

-Tel: 250-991-7519

-Fax: 250-991-7528

-Email: heather.peters@unbc.ca

-For admission information, please contact directly:
+For information on Graduate Admissions, please contact:

-Graduate Studies Admissions
+Graduate Admissions and Retention Officer

-Office of the Registrar

-Tel: 250-960-6336
+Graduate Administration Tel: 250-960-5125

-Fax: 250-960-6330

-Email: graduate-admissions@unbc.ca
+Email: futuregradstudents@unbc.ca

-Please note: Contact information for all faculty members and staff at all campuses can be found on pages 11-13.
+Contact information for all faculty members and staff at all campuses can be found on pages 12-14.